masterhorn/docs/_docs/tutorials/Volumes.md

 ## About Volumes page

-**You can get to the volume page through the left-bar menu.**
+You can get to the volume page through the left-bar menu:

-In upper left corner click on menu icon
+- In upper left corner click on menu icon

 ![](../../assets/img/Volumes/volume_page_1.png)

-And click on Volumes in opened menu
+- And click on Volumes in opened menu

 ![](../../assets/img/Volumes/volume_page_2.png)

-**Defenition:**
+**Page content:**

+Volume page consist of headers which include all needed information about volume:

+- **Name:** The name of volume that user specifies in creation.
+If volume was created by instance, name will be automaticly fill with volume ID.
+- **Region:** Shows in which region volume will be located.
+This infromation user specifie when creating volume.
+There are three available regions: `as`, `us`, `vs`.

 **The Network Time Protocol (NTP)** is a networking protocol for clock synchronization between IT systems.
 NTP supports a monitoring service that allows administrators to query the server for traffic counts of connected clients via the 'monlist' command.

 **Problem:**